ls1mardyn/ls1-mardyn/README.md

 The simulations can be visualised by two external programs which requires the inclusion of the corresponding plugin.

 ### MegaMol
 The MegaMol software is developed by VISUS of the University of Stuttgart.
-Detailed information on how to install it can be found in its GitHub repo <https://github.com/UniStuttgart-VISUS/megamol>.
+Detailed information on how to install it can be found in its [GitHub repo](https://github.com/UniStuttgart-VISUS/megamol).
 It supports the import of the following two file formats.
 See `doc/visualisation_MegaMol.dox` for detailed information.

 #### mmpld
 This is the old file format for visualisation.
 Use the `MmpldWriter` plugin to write the visualisation files during simulation.